Lawsuits over Trump business threaten to tie up presidency

 In the weeks after the election, Trump paid $25 million to settle three lawsuits alleging Trump University misled students into paying as much as $35,000 a year for instruction of little value.
 Trump said he did nothing wrong and was only settling so he could focus on the presidency.

-Trump Organization's general counsel Alan Garten said the company is not more vulnerable to paying judgments to plaintiffs, noting that Trump sat for a deposition last week instead of settling.
+The Trump Organization's general counsel, Alan Garten, said the company is not more vulnerable to paying judgments to plaintiffs, noting that Trump sat for a deposition last week instead of settling.
 He said he wasn't worried about future legal attacks funded by political opponents.
-"People will be wasting their time," he said.
+"People will be wasting their time," Garten said.

 Trump has decided to pursue two lawsuits against chefs— Jose Andres and Geoffrey Zakarian— who pulled out of restaurant deals in his new Washington hotel after the candidate made disparaging comments during his campaign about Mexican immigrants in the U.S. illegally.